twilio/twilio-verify-for-react-native/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C files, open `example/ios/RNTwilioVerifyExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > twilio-verify-for-react-native`.
+To edit the Swift files, open `example/ios/TwilioVerifyForReactNativeExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > twilio-verify-for-react-native`.

 To edit the Kotlin files, open `example/android` in Android studio and find the source files at `com.twilio.verify.reactnative` under `Android`.